 About the report

 The report is the 11th nonprofit employment report in the Indiana Nonprofits: Scope and Community Dimensions project, which Grønbjerg directs.
-The full report and a four-page summary are available online.
 The study’s co-authors are current and former IU Master of Public Affairs students Rachel Breck, Rachel L. Miller and Deb Seltzer.

 For more information or to speak with Grønbjerg, contact Jim Hanchett at the School of Public and Environmental Affairs, 812-856-5490 or email@example.com; Adriene Davis Kalugyer at the Lilly Family School of Philanthropy, 317-278-8972 or firstname.lastname@example.org; or Steve Hinnefeld at IU Communications, 812-856-3488 or email@example.com.

 About the School of Public and Environmental Affairs